 What about on the road?

-There’s opportunity for iOS devices to reduce the cost of bicycle insurance, too, thanks to clever tagging systems such as the Sherlock GPS Bike Tracker or smart bike locks, such s BitLock– you can even get smart trackers you can attach to your cars.
+There’s opportunity for iOS devices to reduce the cost of bicycle insurance, thanks to clever tagging systems such as the Sherlock GPS Bike Tracker, Apple’s AirTags, or smart bike locks, such as BitLock.
+You can even get smart trackers you can attach to your cars.
 Finally, smartphone technology is creating a new market in pay-as-you-go vehicle insurance, which is ideal for drivers who share or use vehicles infrequently.

 For example, we’ll see industrial equipment become sufficiently sentient through use of AI and sensors that they will ask for help when they identify the warning signs of a fault emerging, which should reduce the cost of manufacturing insurance.